Suggested links

 • Lawsuits: Although the value of a case depends on a number of factors, private mesothelioma lawsuits typically award veterans with an average of $1-$1.4 million in settlements.
 Note that these types of lawsuits are filed against the manufacturers of asbestos-containing materials — not against the U.S. government or Army.

-This combination of VA-provided benefits and asbestos compensation can help Army veterans get the treatment they need and while ensuring their families are taken care of.
+This combination of VA-provided benefits and asbestos compensation can help Army veterans get the treatment they need while ensuring their families are taken care of.

-Get Help Filing for Veterans Benefits Today
+Get Help Filing for Army Veterans Benefits Today

 Veterans and their family members can apply for VA benefits online, by mail, or by visiting a regional office.